wellyshen/react-cool-starter/README.md

 You can also use [istanbul's ignore hints](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md#ignoring-code-for-coverage-purposes) to specify specific lines of code in a javascript file to skip code coverage.

 ## Troubleshooting

+- If your app crash due to the error: `Invariant Violation: loadable: SSR requires "@loadable/babel-plugin", please install it` (refer to this [issue](https://github.com/smooth-code/loadable-components/issues/173)).
+You must use `.js` extension for code-splitting files (e.g. `src/Home/index.js`).

 - If you encounter the markup mismatches error (it's a react universal issue, which usually occurs due to the non-synchronized rendering result between client and server), you can do: